drewkhoury/dojos/aws-cloudformation-101/README.md

 For the exercises to work you'll need a few basic supporting components (VPC, Subnet, Security Group).
 AWS provides these by default so you could skip the setup if you're only interested in completing the exercises yourself.

 ** Advanced (to run your own demos)**
-For advanced setup see [Setup](aws-cloudformation-101/src/setup/README.md)
+For advanced setup see [Setup](aws-cloudformation-101/src/setup)

 # Exercises

 The presentation is created in revealjs and intented to be run locally on your computer.
-Once you've cloned this repo, click [Presentation](aws-cloudformation-101/presentation/index.html) and follow along.
+Once you've cloned this repo, go to aws-cloudformation-101/presentation/index.html and follow along.